thegameofcode/iris/docs/api.md

 *Since*: `v0.5.7`

 Enables or disables the iris debug mode.
-When iris debug mode is enabled, the application is listening for the combination of keys: `Ctrl + Alt + Shift + D` to show or hide the debug information layer.
+When iris debug mode is enabled, the application is listening for the combination of keys: <kbd>Ctrl + Alt + Shift + D</kbd> to show or hide the debug information layer.
 By default it is enabled in local enviroments (`127.0.0.1` and `localhost`).
 If the the combination of keys is detected, the application prints/hide a visual lines to highlight the components (screens and UIs) and prints information about its presenter and template paths, hash-URL or data-id.

 ```javascript